Anya's Ghost: Plot

 Annushka Borzakovskaya (Anya) is a Russian émigré living in the United States with her mother and brother (Sasha).
 Unpopular at her New England private school, Anya skips school and walks through a nearby forest.
 She falls into a dry well and finds herself alongside a human skeleton.
 The skeleton's ghost—a shy, homely girl named Emily—appears and explains that she too fell down the well and died of dehydration after breaking her neck ninety years ago.
 Emily wishes to befriend and help Anya, but cannot move far from her bones.
 Anya is soon rescued by a passerby, but Emily's skeleton remains undiscovered.

 Emily later appears to Anya at school, Anya having inadvertently taken a finger bone from Emily's skeleton.
 Anya decides to keep the bone after Emily helps her cheat on a biology exam and spy on her crush, Sean.
 Emily gives her full name as Emily Reilly and explains that her fiancé died fighting in World War I, and that her parents were murdered at home.
 She was running from the killer when she fell down the well.
 Anya promises to find Emily's killer, while Emily agrees to help Anya fit in at school and win over Sean.
-As their friendship develops, Anya drifts away from her one friend at school, Siobhan, while Emily becomes disinterested in discovering her murderer's identity.
+As their friendship develops, Anya drifts away from her one friend at school, Siobhan, while Emily becomes disinterested in discovering her alleged murderer's identity.